Aretha Franklin’s cancer doctors recall her grace, grit

 “She was full speed — she wasn’t even complaining,” said Philip, who first saw Franklin in early 2011 and was her doctor of record at the time of her death.
 “That was different than what I expected. … She never showed signs that she was close to thinking that she may give up … until the end, close to the end.”

 In the public eye, she even embraced the “diva” tag, once saying, “What do YOU think?” when an AP reporter asked Franklin if she thought she was the ultimate diva while discussing a VH1 Divas concert honoring her music.
 Still, Philip also saw a patient who didn’t demand star treatment, saying she never made him or his staff “feel that we need to treat her as a celebrity.”
-Of course, given her fame, some accommodations were made: She came and went through a side door and there were more frequent changes in appointments because of performing schedule.
+Of course, given her fame, some accommodations were made: She came and went through a side door and there were more frequent changes in appointments because of her performing schedule.
 While there, however, she was keen on doing whatever needed to be done, he said.

 “She knew her body, she knew herself,” he said.
 “A lot of patients will ask for treatment that doesn’t really make much difference to her body.
 She didn’t do that.”